 He was preceded in death by his parents and his wife of 63 years, Jane Brichford.
 He is survived by his sister, Sue Alexander (Roy) of Killingworth, CT; his children: Charles Brichford (Annette) of Princeton, WV, Ann Martin (Jim) of Beloit, WI, Matthew Brichford (Leslie Jacobs) of Connersville, IN, and Sarah Brichford (Jack Johnson) of Russiaville, IN; former daughter-in-law Kristi Lewis of Tucson, AZ; eleven grandchildren: Constance, Sofia, Amelia and Elliott Brichford; Colin (who served as caregiver for both Maynard and Jane in the last years of their lives) and Alina Martin; Miah, Maize, and Eliza Jacobs-Brichford; Neil and Cora Johnson; and two great-grandchildren.

-To send flowers to Maynard's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maynard J. Brichford, please visit our floral store.